SinclairQL/UpdatingSuperBASICManual/source/p1_intro.rst

 The steps above are covered in their own section later on in this "book".

-In order to actually do your own fixes, or adding new details to the manual, you will need some software, and sadly, our beloved QL and the various emulator children it has begat, are of no use I'm afriad.
+In order to actually do your own fixes, or adding new details to the manual, you will need some software, and sadly, our beloved QL and the various emulator children it has begat, are of no use I'm afraid.
 We need Linux, Windows and perhaps a Mac.